 Fisher College is accredited by the New England Association of Schools and Colleges.
-In the Division of Accelerated and Professional Studies, the Health Information Technology program and the Health Information Management program are both accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-The college is in candidacy status with the International Assembly for Collegiate Business Education (IACBE).
+In the Graduate and Professional Studies, the Health Information Technology program and the Health Information Management program are both accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The College's Business and Management programs are accredited with the International Accreditation Council for Business Education (IACBE).